jmurzy/react-router-native/README.md

 <img align="right" width="360px" src="https://raw.githubusercontent.com/jmurzy/react-router-native/master/docs/screenshot.gif">

 ### Questions?
-Feedback is appreciated, but please keep in mind that the project contains components that are currently under [active](https://github.com/facebook/react-native/commits?author=ericvicenti) [development](https://github.com/facebook/react-native/commits?author=hedgerwang) and considered experimental.
+Feedback is appreciated, but please keep in mind that the project contains components that are currently under [active](https://github.com/facebook/react-native/commits?author=ericvicenti) [development](https://github.com/facebook/react-native/commits?author=hedgerwang) and considered experimental—aka use in production at your own risk.
 Documentation is still a [work-in-progress](https://github.com/jmurzy/react-router-native/issues), and pull requests are accepted gratefully!

 Feel free to reach out to me on Twitter [@jmurzy](https://twitter.com/jmurzy).
 If you have any questions, please submit an Issue with the "question" tag or come hang out in the React Router [Reactiflux Channel](https://discord.gg/0ZcbPKXt5bYaNQ46) and post your request there.